 Sec.
-2-49.
-Sec.
-2-48. - Distribution and training.
+2-49. - Distribution and training.

-- (a) Prior to the effective date of this code of ethics, and periodically thereafter as appropriate, the city attorney or designated ethics compliance officer shall provide information about the code to every official and employee of the city, and copies of the code shall be made readily available to city officials, employees, and the public.
-Within 30 days after entering upon the duties of his or her position, every new official or employee shall be furnished with information about this code of ethics.
-The failure of any person to receive a copy of this code shall have no effect on that person's duty to comply with this code or on the enforcement of its provisions.
-Upon appointment to a board or commission, such official shall be provided with a copy of the ethics code. - (b) The city attorney or designated ethics compliance officer,(a) The city attorney shall promulgate a notice setting forth the duties of the ethics review board and the procedures for filing complaints to be posted in prominent places in city facilities. - (b) The city attorney in consultation with the ethics review board, shall develop educational materials and conduct educational programs for the officials and employees of the city on the provisions of this code of ethics, City Charter, and Chapters 171 and 176 of the Texas Local Government Law.
+(a) The city attorney shall promulgate a notice setting forth the duties of the ethics review board and the procedures for filing complaints to be posted in prominent places in city facilities.

+(b) The city attorney in consultation with the ethics review board, shall develop educational materials and conduct educational programs for the officials and employees of the city on the provisions of this code of ethics, City Charter, and Chapters 171 and 176 of the Texas Local Government Law.
 Such materials and programs shall be designed to maximize understanding of the obligations imposed by these ethics laws.

-Sec.
-2-49.
-Reserved.